 What are my options if I don’t want to travel because of the coronavirus?

 If you don’t want to make your trip because of the coronavirus, you could find other ways to refund your trip costs like:

 - Reschedule your trip.
 Rather than proceeding with your trip because your policy won’t cover cancellations, you could reschedule the dates.
-You might not see too many rescheduling fees with your insurance company, hotels or attractions if your departure is a few weeks or months away.
+You might not see rescheduling fees with your insurance company, hotels or attractions if your departure is a few weeks or months away.

 - Take a loss.
-If your destination is high risk for the coronavirus, you might choose to absorb the nonrefundable costs of your trip.
+If your destination is at high risk for the coronavirus, you might choose to absorb the nonrefundable costs of your trip.
 But you won’t have to pay extra if you can get refunds.

 How do travel refunds work?

 Many airlines, hotels, travel agencies and venues are offering refunds to customers who can’t travel on their planned dates because of the coronavirus.
 However, refunds work differently for different businesses.